quote1100/erichsblog/README.md

 - **HTML** – Structure of the blog pages
 - **CSS (Bootstrap)** – Styling and responsive layout
 - **PostgreSQL** – Database for storing blog posts and user data

 ---

-## ✨ Features

-- A simple blog layout with posts displayed dynamically
-- **Responsive**: Optimized for mobile and desktop views
-- **Customizable**: The design can be easily customized to suit your needs
-- **Posts**: Display blog posts with support for basic text formatting

----